Best workflow software for growing teams

 Let me save you the expensive education I got.

-Before diving into each tool, here’s what you actually need to know.
+Before diving into each tool, here’s what you need to know.
 I’ve tested most of these myself.
 I’m being blunt about the tradeoffs because nobody else will.

 ToolBest forPrice rangeLearning curveG2 RatingMy honest take